-The 231st anniversary of America's decisive Revolutionary War victory at Yorktown will be marked with a three-day celebration, beginning with a patriotic parade and commemorative ceremony on Friday, October 19 – Yorktown Day – in historic Yorktown and at Yorktown Battlefield.
-A variety of engaging hands-on military interpretive programs and tours continue on Saturday and Sunday, October 20 and 21, at Yorktown Battlefield and the Yorktown Victory Center.
+The 232nd anniversary of America's decisive Revolutionary War victory at Yorktown will be marked with a weekend celebration, beginning with a patriotic parade and commemorative ceremony on Saturday, October 19 – Yorktown Day – in historic Yorktown and at Yorktown Battlefield.
+A variety of engaging hands-on military interpretive programs and tours continue on Saturday and Sunday, October 19 and 20, at Yorktown Battlefield and the Yorktown Victory Center.

 The National Park Service at Yorktown Battlefield, site of the climactic 1781 siege, effectively ending the American Revolutionary War, will offer a variety of tours and talks highlighting the 1781 siege of Yorktown.
-Yorktown Battlefield admission on Friday, October 19, will be free as part of the Yorktown Day celebration.
-Admission on Saturday, October 20, and Sunday, October 21, is $10.00 per adult, and those under age 16 admitted are free.
+Yorktown Battlefield admission on October 19, is free as part of the Yorktown Day celebration.
+Admission on Sunday, October 20, is $10.00 per adult, and those under age 16 admitted are free.